colmap/colmap/doc/tutorial.rst

 ------------------------------------

-Most of COLMAP's features are accessible from both the graphical and the command-line interface.
-All binaries accept a ``./bin -h`` (help) argument to list the available options.
-You can provide the options directly as command-line arguments or you can provide a `.ini` project configuration file containing the options as the ``./bin --project_path path/to/project.ini`` argument.
-To start the GUI application, please execute ``./src/exe/colmap`` or directly specify a project configuration as ``./src/exe/colmap --project_path path/to/project.ini`` to avoid tedious selection in the GUI.
-The :ref:`Graphical User Interface <gui>` and :ref:`Command-line Interface <cli>` sections provide more details about the available controls.
+Most of COLMAP's features are accessible from both the graphical and the command-line interface, which are both embedded in the same executable.
+You can provide the options directly as command-line arguments or you can provide a `.ini` project configuration file containing the options using the ``--project_path path/to/project.ini`` argument.
+To start the GUI application, please execute ``colmap gui`` or directly specify a project configuration as ``colmap gui --project_path path/to/project.ini`` to avoid tedious selection in the GUI.
+To list the different commands available from the command-line, execute ``colmap help``.
+For example, to run feature extraction from the command-line, you must execute ``colmap feature_extractor``.
+The :ref:`Graphical User Interface <gui>` and :ref:`Command- line Interface <cli>` sections provide more details about the available commands.

 .. rubric:: Footnotes